Study at St. Edward's as an Exchange Student

 You must first be nominated by your home university; check with your home university exchange coordinator for more information.
 Once nominated, you will:

-- Upload a copy of your passport photo page.
+- Passport photo page.
 Dual nationals will upload a copy of the passport you plan to travel with.
 U.S. citizens will upload your U.S. passport photo page.

-- Submit an official transcript from your home university, including final grades for the most recent completed semester.
-Include an English translation if the transcript is in another language.
+- Official Transcript: Submit an official transcript from your home university, including final grades for the most recent completed semester.
+Include an English translation.

 Next Steps, Visa Information and J-1 Regulations